 The Fire Lord stood at the edges of the well-dressed crowd, beside one of many identical gold-plated pillars that lined the torchlit hall, and wished he could disappear.
 A blue-tinted ice sculpture was positioned atop a short pedestal to his left, perspiring almost as much as Zuko was in his heavy mantle and crimson robes of state.
 The topknot that bound up half of his long black hair provided only marginal relief, and his flame headpiece had long since begun to sag as it slowly came undone.

 The deep and brassy strains of a traditional Fire Nation ballad floated through the smoky air, accompanied by the quiet murmur of polite conversation among the guests … and the distinctive rise and fall of Sokka's voice as he delivered the punchline of a joke.
-Having sated his appetite for meat courtesy of the many tray-bearing servers roaming the hall, he was apparently launching into sarcasm.
-Though the upper crust of Zuko's country did not seem to appreciate his humor, he could hear the now-teenaged Toph bark with laughter at the conclusion of Sokka's joke.
+Having sated his appetite for meat courtesy of the many tray-bearing servers roaming the hall, he was launching into sarcasm.
+The upper crust of Zuko's country did not seem to appreciate his humor, but Zuko could hear the now-teenaged Toph bark with laughter at the conclusion of Sokka's joke.

 Have you found her?